 Select the Choose SDK checkbox.

-Click Browse and navigate to the location of the Cloud SDK you want to use.
+Click Browse and navigate to the location of the gcloud CLI you want to use.